jhill1/SEPwC.github.io/_sources/Algorithms.rst.txt

  * so

 We then count the number of times those words occur, by looping over the original word list and counting them.
 We know there are 13 unique words.
-We set up a list where the count is sotred in the same location as the unique word, so our lists are like this:
+We set up a list where the count is sorted in the same location as the unique word, so our lists are like this:

 .. list-table:: Unique word count